cspwcspw/CloudCameraGK7102/README.md

 pesky LAN cable, we need to fool it.

 One way to do so is to use an *Ethernet Loopback Plug* which can plug into the Ethernet connection on the camera.
-Google it.
+(Google it, and look at the images.)
 You can buy them or make your own.
 I simply cut an existing Ethernet cable in half, found the correct colour wires to join up, and made a DIY loopback plug from each end.
 Images on Google show you which pins need to be bridged to which other ones.

 Rebooting the camera now overcomes the need for a LAN connection, but it still brings up the wireless connection.